Employment Lawyer Handling Whistleblower Claims

 In the context of employment, the term “whistleblower” refers to an employee who reports an employer’s suspected illegal activity to the government.
 In order to encourage reporting of violations and to prevent employers from silencing their employees, several laws, including the federal False Claims Act, prevent employers from retaliating against employees who file whistleblower claims.

 With well over a decade of experience representing employers and employees throughout Maryland, attorney Joyce E. Smithey brings a wealth of knowledge to pursuing whistleblower claims on behalf of employees and representing both employees and employers in disputes arising out of allegations of unlawful retaliation.
-Ms. Smithey takes a straightforward and open approach to representing her clients, seeking out efficient solutions that are custom-tailored to her clients’ unique individual circumstances.
+Ms. Smithey takes a straightforward and open approach to represent her clients, seeking out efficient solutions that are custom-tailored to her clients’ unique individual circumstances.

 Laws with Whistleblower Protections for Employees